Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ```

 You can also use `TokenCredential` to create a configuration client, such as AAD token.
-If you using to AAD, make sure you have the endpoint of AppConfiguration service.
+Unlike a connection string if you're using an AAD token you must supply the endpoint of AppConfiguration service.
 You can find the end point from
 connection string itself by looking for `endpoint={endpoint_value};`.
 You can get `TokenCredential` from other azure service
 such as [Azure Identity][azure_identity].